 How do you make a transparent image?

-Below is a listing of different programs and how to create transparent images in each of these programs.
-Before continuing with the steps below, realize that when creating a transparent image, you need to save the image as a GIF image and not a JPEG image.
-Also, if the program you're using also supports both GIF 87a and GIF 89a, you'll need to save the file as a GIF 89a to create transparent images.
+The following sections explain how to create transparent images in Photoshop and GIMP.
+Before continuing, it should be noted that transparent images must be saved as a GIF and not as a JPEG.
+Also, if the program you're using also supports both GIF 87a and GIF 89a, you'll need to save the file as a GIF 89a.

-- Open Adobe Photoshop and create a new file or open an existing file you want to create transparency on.
-If a new file, make sure the mode is anything but Bitmap.
+- Open Adobe Photoshop and create a new file or open an existing one.
+If the file is new, make sure the mode is anything but Bitmap.

 - Select the Magic Eraser, as shown in the image to the right.